okanok/grom/README.md

 ## Features

-### mapping a class
+### Mapping a class
 To map a class as a node you have to do two things: inherit from EntityNode and annotate each property you want to map with NodeProperty.
+Grom does however require an empty constructor for all nodes.

 A mapped class can be as simple as:
 ```